RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-04-02-Types-And-Enums.md

 ![IsEnum fullname output](/images/types-enums/isenumeppluschart.png)

-Now...
-How do I know if this eChartType is what I want?
+eChartType sounds interesting, but how do I know if this is what I want?
 What options will it give me?

-### Looking at Enums
+### Exploring Enums

 Looking at the values behind an enum is fairly straightforward, we can use the GetValues method of System.Enum.
 Let's look at the enum values for DayOfWeek: